smithy-lang/smithy-rs/design/src/rfcs/rfc0006_crates_io_publishing.md

 2. **Bug fixed in runtime crate**: Runtime crate is `minor` version bumped.
 All runtime crates that depend on it are also `minor` version bumped, and all of the AWS SDK crates are `minor` version bumped.
 3. **Bug fixed in codegen**: All AWS SDK crates are `minor` version bumped.
-4. **CVE discovered in external dependency**: If the external dependency is fixed in a `patch` revision where it will automatically upgrade via semver, then no action is required.
-Otherwise, update the dependency where it is included, and then follow the normal version bump process from there.
+4. **CVE discovered in external dependency**: All manifests depending on the vulnerable dependency are updated to explicitly depend on the fixed version (or newer).
+If these changes are isolated to the runtime crates, then `patch` revisions of those crates can be published.
+Otherwise, this will result in a `minor` version bump in runtime crates and AWS SDK crates.
 5. **CVE discovered in runtime crate**: If it can be fixed in a backwards compatible way, then `patch` revision the runtime crate with the fix.
 Otherwise, `minor` version bump the runtime crate and follow the normal process from there.
 6. **CVE discovered in generated code**: Same process as a bug fix in codegen.